OmegaDawn/LedStripDynamics/README.md

 ```

 ## Documentation
 The project documentation can be generated through [Sphinx](https://www.sphinx-doc.org/en/master/).
 Necessary files are located in ``doc`` folder.
-To build the documentation run the ``lsd_build_docs`` command in a CLI.
+To build the documentation run the ``lsd-build-docs`` command in a CLI.
 Note that the dev utilities need to be installed for this.

 ## License